Purdue University Office of Admissions logo

 Purdue University in West Lafayette

-The Brian Lamb School of Communication curriculum prepares students for careers in public relations, social media, broadcast media, political persuasion, and health campaigns, just to name a few.
+The Brian Lamb School of Communication curriculum prepares students for careers in public relations, social media, broadcast media, political persuasion and health campaigns, just to name a few.
 Students start as "pre-communication" because all new students take the same set of core courses to get a good foundation in some of the basics of communication studies.
 After successfully completing these three required courses with a 2.67 GPA or higher, students proceed to the upper-level Communication major and choose from one of the following eight concentrations:

-• Business Communication - highlights team processes, decision-making, and social network analysis.
+• Business Communication - highlights team processes, decision-making and social network analysis.

 • Communication of Science and Technology - students learn to translate technical information for broader audiences.

 Both inside and outside classrooms, Lamb School students have opportunities to apply career-oriented skills.
-Our students write, produce, edit, and host content for The Purdue Channel.
+Our students write, produce, edit and host content for The Purdue Channel.
 In our award-winning student-run agency, Boiler Communication, students work with clients on meaningful communication campaigns with real-world impact and earn credit toward their degrees.
 In other classes, students work in teams with local nonprofits to get real-world experience in public relations and other communication fields.
-And Lamb School Co-curricular Engagement prepares students for their careers by extending the classroom curriculum by adding engaging experiences through different opportunities like student organizations, internships, and mentorships with Lamb School alums.
+Lamb School Co-curricular Engagement prepares students for their careers by extending the classroom curriculum by adding engaging experiences through different opportunities like student organizations, internships and mentorships with Lamb School alums.

 A communication major with any of the eight concentrations can be completed in just three years.